Make-School-Courses/Core-Google-and-Stack-Overflow/README.md

 Many times part of the error will contain identifiers that you have created these may not be relevant.

+**Exercise**

+Examine the error message below and pick out the most effective search terms.

 ```
 Playground execution failed: error: Equatable.playground:5:25: error: 'Self' is only